junxit/us-congress-bills-115/bill.md

   - **(H)** by striking subparagraph (P),
   - **(I)** by amending subparagraph (Q) to read as follows:
-    > - **(Q)** work with families, law enforcement agencies, Internet service providers, electronic payment service providers, technology companies, nongovernmental organizations, and others on methods to reduce the existence and distribution of online images and videos of sexually exploited children—
+    > - **(Q)** work with families, law enforcement agencies, electronic service providers, electronic payment service providers, technology companies, nongovernmental organizations, and others on methods to reduce the existence and distribution of online images and videos of sexually exploited children—
     >   - **(i)** by operating a tipline to provide to individuals and electronic service providers an effective means of reporting Internet-related and other instances of child sexual exploitation in the areas of—
     >     - **(I)** possession, manufacture, and distribution of child pornography;
     >     - **(II)** online enticement of children for sexual acts;